 To work as a dog trainer for Service Dogs UK involves working with dogs from rescue and people of all ages, some of whom may have physical or mental health problems.

-The role is to train rescue dogs to international assistance dog standards within a target period of 9 months using the structure that is in place and under the guidance of Garry Botterill & Judith Broug.
-You’d be working alongside other trainers and volunteers, as a team, to get partnerships (veterans & dogs) up to the required Standards.
+The role is to train rescue dogs to international assistance dog standards within a target period of 9 months using the structure that is in place and under our guidance.
+You’d be working alongside other trainers and volunteers, as a team, to get partnerships (Veterans & dogs) up to the required standards.

-We require a long-term commitment of at least 9 months for the benefit of both the dog and the recipients.
+We require a long-term commitment of at least 9 months for the benefit of both the dog and the veteran.

-Our dog ‘teams’ require a degree of stability and continuity so please only proceed if you feel you are able to commit for at least 9 months.
+Our dog ‘teams’ require a degree of stability and continuity so please only consider applying if you feel you are able to commit for at least 9 months.

 What you’ll need:

-- Experience of training dogs in a class setting and leading classes
+- Experience in training dogs in a class setting and leading classes

-- Desired is experience with one to one training (behavioural consulting)
+- Desired experience with one to one training (behavioural consulting)